 When to file.
-For 2005, file Form 943 by January 31, 2006.
-However, if you made deposits on time in full payment of the taxes due for the year, you may file the return as late as February 10, 2006.
+For 2006, file Form 943 by January 31, 2007.
+However, if you made deposits on time in full payment of the taxes due for the year, you may file the return as late as February 12, 2007.

 Final return.
-If you stop paying wages during the year and do not expect to pay wages again, file a final return for 2005.
+If you stop paying wages during the year and do not expect to pay wages again, file a final return for 2006.
 Be sure to mark the box above line 1 on the form indicating that you do not have to file returns in the future.
 If you later become liable for any of the taxes, notify the IRS.

 Forms W-2 and W-3.
-By January 31, 2006, give Form W-2 to each employee who was working for you at the end of 2005.
+By January 31, 2007, give Form W-2 to each employee who was working for you at the end of 2006.
 If an employee stops working for you before the end of the year, give him or her Form W-2 any time after employment ends but no later than January 31 of the following year.
-If the employee asks you for Form W-2, give him or her the completed form within 30 days of the request or the last wage payment, whichever is
+If the employee asks you for Form W-2, give him or her the completed form within 30 days of the request or the last wage payment, whichever is later.

 Filing on paper forms.
-By February 28, 2006, send Copy A of all Forms W-2 with Form W-3 to the Social Security Administration (SSA) (if less than 250 paper forms).
+By February 28, 2007, send Copy A of all Forms W-2 with Form W-3 to the Social Security Administration (SSA) (if less than 250 paper forms).
 The address is in the Instructions for Forms W-2 and W-3.

 Filing electronically.
 Visit the Social Security Administration's Employer Reporting Instructions and Information website at www.socialsecurity.gov/employer for information about electronic filing of Forms W-2.
-If you file electronically (not magnetic media), the due date is March 31, 2006.
+If you file electronically, the due date is April 2, 2007.
+SSA no longer accepts any form of magnetic media for wage reporting.